 Inspired: Art at Work

-Through a series of meetings/discussions, the artists and community members will define a particular issue or set of issues such as, the impact of energy development, Gunnison River health, air quality, changing energy resources, the loss of coal mining jobs, changing cultural norms, etc. The project is designed to promote dialog among the diverse elements of our community.
-Throughout the two months, local citizens will have multiple opportunities to participate in the project.
-The artists will help us tell our stories, bridging artistic disciplines and activism.
+Artists and community members have defined several topics to explore, including increased aridity, water concerns, the health of the watershed, plastics pollution, and shared perspectives on increasing economic prosperity in the valley, post-coal.
+The project is designed to promote dialog among the diverse elements of our community.
+Throughout the two months, local citizens have had multiple opportunities to participate in the project.
+The artists work to help us tell our stories, bridging artistic disciplines and activism.
 The artworks are the catalysts for significant exchange of ideas, values, and future dreams.
 Working together to create a work of art is a community-building endeavor, like placing bricks side-by-side to create a walkway all can walk upon.
-In the artistic process of making or performing—barriers often disintegrate and friends are made while working together
+In the artistic process of making or performing—barriers often disintegrate and friends are made while working together.

 What is 'Socially Engaged Art'? “an art medium that focuses on social engagement, inviting collaboration with individuals, communities, and institutions in the creation of art that informs a social issue”.